Category Archives: Iowa

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been precisely surveyed, or an item that is being split, will call for a survey to find the brand-new edges as well as whole lot lines in Iowa, which must be completely marked so they will certainly never ever end up being shed.
+Land that has never been exactly surveyed, or a piece that is being separated, will certainly require a survey to situate the new edges as well as great deal lines in Iowa, which should be completely marked so they will never come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.